zorael/kameloso/README.md

 * revisit "roles" (Twitch badges) because this isn't working
 * test IRCv3 more
 * prettify configuration files; width is weird by neccessity of current design but can easily be formatted as post-processing
-* split out Twitch bits into own plugin; need for plugins to be able to modify IRCEvents as they are constructed
+* split out Twitch bits into own `twitch` plugin; need for plugins to be able to modify `IRCEvents` as they are constructed

 ## Built With